AdrianMeronk

 “I was the first Polish golfer in college, and the first to go pro.
 It’s nice to be first – someone has to be – and I’m proud that it’s me.
 I’m really enjoying it, and trying to embrace it as much as possible.”

-Now in his early thirties, the 6ft 6in Meronk is standing tall as he strives to work his way to the very top of a sport he first played when he was just six or seven years old.
+Now in his 30s, the 6-foot-6 Meronk is standing tall as he strives to work his way to the very top of a sport he first played when he was just 6 or 7 years old.

 Why Adrian Meronk is blazing a trail for future Polish golfers